CS171/Homework_instructions/week-09/lab/week-09_lab.md

 #### Bonus Activity 1 - Flexible layout

 You have probably used hard-coded values for all size specifications in your view.
-Adapt your matrix implementation so that it is possible to define an SVG area (width and height) and the sizes of all other elements and the spacing between them will be calculated automatically.
+Adapt your matrix implementation so that it is possible to define an SVG area (width and height), such that the sizes of all other elements and the spacing between them will be calculated automatically.

 ---